jerstlouis/dggal/README.md

 ## Pre-built binaries

-The pre-built binaries for Linux and Windows include the `dgg` utility (as both statically and dynamically linked binaries) as well the DGGAL library (also as both a static and dynamic library).
+The pre-built binaries for Linux and Windows include the `dgg` utility (as both statically and dynamically linked binaries) as well as the DGGAL library (also as both a static and dynamic library).

 The [Ecere SDK](https://ecere.org) should be installed to use the dynamically linked version.